Anurag3703/Anurag3703/README.md

 ###

-<h4 align="left">Hi 👋!
+<p align="left">Hi 👋!
 I'm Anurag Tiwari, a passionate Computer Science Engineering student at the University of Debrecen, Hungary 🇭🇺.
 I'm deeply involved in software development, exploring the intersection of cutting-edge technologies like Spring Boot, Vue, OpenCv, and Raspberry Pi.<br><br>On my GitHub, you'll find a variety of projects showcasing my skills in full-stack development, AI, and IoT.
 I love building scalable, efficient systems and solving real-world problems with innovative solutions.
 Whether it's building a pizza delivery app 🍕 or developing an AI-powered road monitoring system 🚗, I strive to make an impact.<br><br>Currently, I’m working with a startup under the Hungarian National Innovation Agency on an exciting project: an AI-powered Scam Detection System.
 I’m applying machine learning to combat digital fraud and help create safer online environments.<br><br>Take a look at my repositories to see how I approach challenges, write clean code, and collaborate with others in open-source.
-I'm always eager to learn, collaborate, and contribute to meaningful projects! ✨</h4>
+I'm always eager to learn, collaborate, and contribute to meaningful projects! ✨</p>

 ###